btotr/fablab-amersfoort-ontology/README.md

-# Fablab ontology
+# Fablab Amersfoort Ontology

-At Fablab amersfoort we believe in grassroots movements which encourage community members to contribute by taking responsibility and action for their community[^1].
+At Fablab amersfoort we believe in grassroots movements which encourage community members to contribute by taking responsibility and action for their community [^1].
 Digitalization helps to bring communities together [^2] but should based on common digital values.

 This ontology [^3] helps to relate those values by underlaying architectural principles (rules) which helps making changes within a starfish organization [^4].
 The ontology is based 4 main concepts: